adobe-photoshop/generator-assets/README.md

 Another good source of information is Samartha Vashishtha's blog post [A closer look at the Photoshop Generator syntax](http://blogs.adobe.com/samartha/2013/09/a-closer-look-at-the-photoshop-generator-syntax.html).

+### Configuration

+For the brave, this plug-in supports a number of experimental configuration options.
+They're documented here: https://github.com/adobe-photoshop/generator-assets/wiki/Configuration-Options

+For details on how to create a configuration file, please see the documentation here: https://github.com/adobe-photoshop/generator-core/wiki/Generator-Configuration-File-Format

 ### License

 (MIT License)